FlexerJR/Automatische-Dosieranlage/README.md

 <h3>Step 1: Automatically measure pH and Redox values.</h3>

 For beginners:<br>
-In general, you can use any sensor that gives you the pH value or the redox.
-In the beginning, I used iopool. iopool is a brilliant sensor that takes the hassle out of measuring pH levels.
+In general, you can use any sensor that gives you the PH value or the redox.
+In the beginning, I used Iopool.
+Iopool is a brilliant sensor that takes the hassle out of measuring pH levels.
 You can view live data from the pool, and for newcomers to pool maintenance, it's a real game-changer.
 Simple and very accurate.
-A parallel measurement with Poollab 2.0 showed an estimated 95% accuracy.
+A parallel measurement with Poollab 2.0 showed an confirmed 95% accuracy.
-Make sure you can measure your pH value automatically.
-It's the most expensive part of your system, but crucial for integrating the data into my smart home.
-There are also other methods to measure pH.
+Make sure you can measure your PH value automatically.
+It's the most expensive part of your system, but crucial for integrating the data into your smart home.
+There are also other methods to measure PH.

-This is my current way to measure the values.
-Communication is via mqtt.
+In the picture below you can see my current way to measure the values.
+Communication is via mqtt every 5 seconds.
 You can find it on amazon.
 Important to know that you need additional probes.
 You can order them via aliexpress or amazon.
 Approx. 8€-35€

 <img width="570" alt="Bildschirmfoto 2025-07-02 um 11 52 58" src="https://github.com/user-attachments/assets/78024595-4599-4e51-b3e7-38d8f98adc14" />